habid22/acne-detection-model/RESULTS_ANALYSIS.md

 This document provides a comprehensive analysis of the performance results achieved by our AI-powered acne detection system.
 The analysis covers model performance metrics, training results, system benchmarks, and comparative evaluations against baseline methods.
 All results are based on actual training data from the `acne_detector4` training run.

+**Important Note**: This model was developed as a showcase project with available resources and represents a proof-of-concept implementation.
+Performance metrics are below industry standards and the model is not intended for clinical or production use.

 ## 1. Model Performance Overview

 ### 1.1 Detection Metrics Summary